 We are excited for you to join Columbia College’s community of creatives.
-Please take a moment to let us know if you plan to attend Columbia by entering your student information below.
+Please take a moment to let us know if you plan to attend Columbia by selecting the Tell Us Your Decision button below.

 What else can you be doing?
 Here are your next steps.
 You should be working on the first batch even before you have decided to attend Columbia.
 The second batch is only necessary once you have confirmed your attendance.

 All new students are expected to live on campus during their first year of study.
 Housing is offered to students on a first-come, first-serve basis, so it is important to apply as soon as possible.This housing application is only for Spring 2015.Apply for Housing for Spring 2015